mistycheney/MouseBrainAtlas/doc/UserGuide.md

 This will download the scripts and the package containing the reference anatomical model and the trained texture classifiers.

 # Preprocessing a new stack

 In this part, the user examines the images, creates tissue masks, aligns the sections in a stack and (optionally) crops the images.

+Step 0: <TODO> describe how to transform the data coming from the scanner to the usable format below.

 Step 1: Place unaligned images in `DATA_FOLDER/<stack>`.
 Each section should have two versions: